jeanmathieupotvin/transltr/tests/testthat/_snaps/tag.md

 # tag() validates strings

-    `strings` must be a character vector of non-NA values.
+    TypeError: `strings` must be a character vector of non-NA values.

 # tag() validates normalize

-    `normalize` must be a non-NA integer vector of length 1.
+    TypeError: `normalize` must be a non-NA integer value.

 # untag() validates strings

-    `strings` must be a character vector of non-NA values.
+    TypeError: `strings` must be a character vector of non-NA values.

 # untag() validates keepDoubleQuotes

-    `keepDoubleQuotes` must be a non-NA integer vector of length 1.
+    TypeError: `keepDoubleQuotes` must be a non-NA integer value.